 We Aussies love ourselves some gin and some gorgeous beachside views.
 At Glasshouse, you’ll find both in equal measure.
-Perched atop the Hotel Steyne at Manly Beach, is this hotspot of a Sydney rooftop bar.
+Perched atop the Hotel Steyne at Manly Beach, is this is a seriously luxe hotspot.

 Address: 75 The Corso, Manly NSW 2095

 Music heads can get their groove on at this compact sanctuary of inebriation, which hosts frequent DJ sets and boasts an awesome Sydney rooftop bar.
 Ching-a-Lings is like an exclusive old-fashioned block party that only you and your group of friends know about.
 Throwback Cooper longnecks while dancing the summer night away.